Mississippi Labor Laws Guide

 The minimum wage requirement is different for non-tipped and tipped employees.

-If an employee works over 40 hours a week, their employers are obliged to pay them a higher hourly rate.
 This is regulated by the Fair Labor Standards Act, and the state of Mississippi follows the federal minimum wage regulation.

 Let's see what Mississippi employees are entitled to, in terms of fair and adequate compensation for their work, on an hourly basis.